-Handicap Parking: If all the handicap stalls are full, you may park in faculty/staff lots.
-You must have a handicap placard or plates AND a current parking permit to park in faculty/staff parking.
+Handicap Parking: You must have a handicap placard or plates AND a current parking permit to park in handicapped parking.
 Your placard and permit must be clearly displayed.

 Rideshare Permits: Rideshare permits are issued by the Student Development Office in room 1409 (across from the Bookstore).
 Vehicles displaying valid rideshare permits may park only in the spaces reserved for rideshare participants and not in any other lots.
 If you do not have a rideshare permit, you cannot park in the rideshare spaces.
 Rideshare permits are not valid at the Vacaville Center.
 Rideshare vehicles must contain 3 or more students for the permit to be valid.